jinghuazhao/physalia/docs/README.md

 4. Commit your change.
 Include a commit message describing the correction.
 Please note that if your commit message is not clear, the correction will not be accepted.
 5. Submit a pull request.

-1. Make sure you have a GitHub account.
-2. Fork a repository.
-3. Create a new branch on which to make your change, e.g. `git checkout -b your_initials_or_description`
-4. Commit your change.
-Include a commit message describing the correction.
-Please note that if your commit message is not clear, the correction will not be accepted.
-5. Submit a pull request from your_initials_or_description.
+More generally, it would be similar to [these instructions to GDAL](https://github.com/OSGeo/gdal/blob/master/CONTRIBUTING.md).
 Additional information is given in [Notes.md](Notes.md).
-More generally, it would be similar to [these instructions to GDAL](https://github.com/OSGeo/gdal/blob/master/CONTRIBUTING.md).

 The following is **TwoSampleMR/jhz** example.
 Several steps are necessary,